GuideNepalInvestingNEPSERight SharesPersonal Finance

 1. Subscribe.
 Your money goes to the company.
 Return depends on whether they deploy it well.

 2. Buy more shares on the open market post-adjustment.
-Same exposure, different price; sometimes the post-adjustment market price is below the right-share strike price plus brokerage, in which case the open market is cheaper.
+Same exposure, different price; sometimes the post-adjustment market price sits below the right-share strike price plus brokerage, in which case the open market is cheaper.

 3. Skip and invest elsewhere.
 Fixed deposit at 8% to 11%, a different NEPSE position, or sitting on the cash as your emergency fund.

-The right-share offer is not a separate asset class — it is a forced rebalancing toward one specific stock at a specific price.
+The right-share offer is not a separate asset class.
+It is a forced rebalancing toward one specific stock at a specific price.
 Treat it as such.

 When right shares destroy shareholder value

 The 2015 NRB capital-increase circular is the textbook example.
-Commercial banks were told to raise paid-up capital from Rs 2 Arba to Rs 8 Arba — a 4× increase — by mid-July 2017.
+Commercial banks were told to raise paid-up capital from Rs 2 Arba to Rs 8 Arba, a 4× increase, by mid-July 2017.
 Banks did this through every available tool: bonus shares, right shares, FPOs, mergers.
 For two years, BFIs flooded the market with new equity that the underlying businesses had not yet figured out how to use.

 The consequence was textbook capital misallocation.
 EPS fell because earnings were the same but share count was 4× higher.
 ROE fell because equity was 4× higher with no immediate income to match.
 Share prices fell across the sector as buyers worked out that the new capital was not earning its keep.

-A Kathmandu Post op-ed by Paban Raj Pandey in 2021 framed it sharply: "money that could — and should — have gone to the corporate coffers is going to the shareholders' pockets."
+A Kathmandu Post op-ed by Paban Raj Pandey in 2021 put it sharply: "money that could — and should — have gone to the corporate coffers is going to the shareholders' pockets."
 He pointed out that right shares at Rs 100 par create a perverse incentive: management has reason to encourage undersubscription, because the auction premium goes to the company rather than to subscribers.
 He also noted that NRB later prohibited microfinance institutions from using right shares because the tool had become a routine capital-raise rather than a tool for genuine expansion.

 The takeaway is not "right shares are bad."
 It is: right shares from a company with no clear use for the cash are a slow leak in your portfolio.
 Read the rights-issue prospectus before you write the cheque.
 If the use-of-proceeds section is vague ("for general business purposes, working capital and other expansion"), be sceptical.
 If it is specific ("Rs X Arba to fund Phase 2 of project Y, expected commercial operation date Z"), the math is cleaner.